48 Hours in Reykjavík: Top Things to Do

 The national park holds a special place in the hearts and minds of many Icelanders.
 The park is closely associated with the Althing, the national parliament of Iceland, which was established at the site in 930 AD.
 In fact, Iceland’s parliament continued to hold sessions there until 1798.

 Aside from its historical significance, the park boasts spectacular views and is well worth a visit.
-It’s also the point where the Eurasian and North-American tectonic plates separate; speaking of which….
+It’s also the point where the Eurasian and North American tectonic plates separate.

 For some hearty options, we recommend The Coocoo’s Nest on Grandi.
 Famed for their weekly themed nights like “Taco Tuesday” and “Sourdough Pizza Nights”, the restaurant is ideal for travelers in need of some comfort food.